Shanghai County

 Shanghai County (上海县 (上海縣, Shànghǎi Xiàn)) was a Chinese county in modern-day Shanghai Municipality.
 Shanghai County was first established in 1292 and finally abolished in 1992.
 Shanghai County was for most of its existence a part of Songjiang Prefecture, in Jiangsu Province, but later became a county under Shanghai Municipality.
-Shanghai County was historically the governing authority of the Shanghai's urban area and neighbouring areas.
+Shanghai County was historically the governing authority of Shanghai's urban area and neighbouring areas.
 Its extent reduced with the establishment of the Shanghai Special Municipality and, later, Shanghai Municipality.
 Immediately before abolition, the county extended over a crescent-shaped area adjacent to, and surrounding, the southwest of Shanghai's city centre.